-4. The economic assessment continues to over-estimate the benefits and under-estimate the costs claims that the economic benefits to NSW increase, despite a significant reduction in coal extraction;
+4. The economic assessment continues to over-estimate the benefits and under-estimate the costs

 Our modelling shows that the Gillespie Economics assessment undertaken for Anglo-American's proposed Drayton South open cut coal mine over-estimates the benefit and under-estimates the cost impacts of the proposed Drayton South coal mine.